-Boyd Bacon is a 20-year faculty member at Nebraska Wesleyan University and Director of Fine Arts at Westminster Presbyterian Church.
+Boyd Bacon is a 25-year faculty member at Nebraska Wesleyan University and Director of Fine Arts at Westminster Presbyterian Church.
 At Nebraska Wesleyan he directs the Touch of Class Jazz Choir and the men’s chorus.
 He also teaches first year music theory and musicianship, studio voice, and a class in arranging and instrumentation.
 Bacon has published compositions with 19 different companies, both in school and church choral music.
 He has filled commissions for compositions and arrangements for churches and schools in Nebraska, Kansas, and California, in band as well as choral music.
 He holds a Bachelor of Music Education degree with a piano major and Master of Music degree with a composition major, both from the University of Nebraska-Lincoln.
 He received the first Choral Director of the Year Award presented by the Nebraska Choral Directors Association and was honored as an outstanding teacher by the UNL Teachers College Alumni Association.
 He is a recent ASCAP Award winner.

-Dan Hays began this fall as an associate professor of theatre and musical theatre coordinator for Nebraska Wesleyan University.
+Dan Hays is associate professor of theatre and musical theatre coordinator for Nebraska Wesleyan University.
 Dan has served as associate director for the Young Americans Outreach Tours and teaches for the YA Summer Music Camp.
 He spent many years as an actor, director, musical director and choreographer.
 He directed the Pennsylvania All State Choir in January 2012, and will be a guest director for the Nebraska Choral Director Association’s summer Musical Theatre All-State in July 2012.
 He has received many teaching honors including the Golden Apple Educator, the Sertoma Man of the Year award, and, most recently, the University of Nebraska at Kearney awarded him with the Outstanding Alumnus honor.
 He has spent 16 years as a high school music director in the Elkhorn and Blair High Schools in Nebraska.
 Dan and his wife, Kathy, live in Elkhorn, Nebraska.

 Dawn Pawlewski Krogh